sagemath/sage/src/doc/en/developer/workflows.rst

 branch pushed to your fork ``alice/sage`` from the local branch on your desktop.
 The title is automatically derived from the last commit title.
 If you don't like this, then you can use the ``-t`` switch to specify it explicitly.
-See the manual page of `gh pr create
+See the manual page of the command `gh pr create
 <https://cli.github.com/manual/gh_pr_create>`_ for details.

 If you did not provide enough details about the PR at the prompts, you may want